jaehyukpyon2/intellij-spring-setup-sample/README.md

-# Spring legacy framwork setting using IntelliJ IDEA
+# Spring framework (NOT boot) setting using IntelliJ IDEA